 Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.~John 14:12 NKJV

-Don’t let Satan whisper lies, telling you “it’s okay,” or “just this once.”
+Don’t let Satan whisper lies, telling you sin is okay or that one time won’t hurt.
 Instead, commit each matter to prayer and allow Jesus to strengthen you.
 God always provides an escape route.
-But in order to find His path, we need to pause.
+But to find His path, we need to pause.

-Are there physical, emotional, or spiritual consequences to my choice?
-Would God say yes if I asked for permission?
+What are some physical, emotional, or spiritual consequences of your choices?
+Would God say yes if you asked for permission?

-Father God, I am equally convicted by these questions and don’t always get it right.
+Father God, I am equally convicted by these questions and don’t always get them right.
 Please give me Your strength and guidance against unhealthy desires.
 Help me long for what You desire for my life.
+In Jesus’ name, amen

 Copyright 2021: Apple Appeal: Irene Wintermyer: All Rights Reserved